hdepl/python-vt/readme.txt

 We are going to use most of the keywords , functions in Python.

-Python version 3.12 in this project.
+Python version 3.12 used in this project.

 There will be two python files vt-client.py and vt-server.py